jfelsinger/joelfredrick.com/resume.markdown

 <h1 class="print__hidden">Resume</h1>

-I'm a 22 year old web developer located in the sunny state of Florida.
+I'm a full-stack developer located in the sunny state of Florida.
 I have strong skills in both front-end and back-end development, and am just as much at home developing REST apis as I am creating CSS animations to help bring designs to life.
 Any problem thrown at me I am confident that I can solve in a scalable and maintainable way.